NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Related Work

 \subsection{Multimodal Graph Neural Networks}

-Graph neural networks (GNNs) such as GCN~\cite{DBLP:conf/iclr/KipfW17}, GAT~\cite{DBLP:conf/iclr/VelickovicCCRLB18}, and GraphSAGE~\cite{DBLP:conf/nips/HamiltonYL17} have shown strong performance in node classification tasks by leveraging both node features and graph structure through message passing.
-To extend GNNs to multimodal settings, several methods have been proposed to incorporate heterogeneous data sources.
-MMGCN~\cite{DBLP:conf/mm/WeiWN0HC19} uses modality-specific GNNs for intra- and inter-modal modeling.
-LATTICE~\cite{DBLP:conf/mm/Zhang00WWW21} builds fused latent graphs via modality-aware structure learning.
-MGAT~\cite{DBLP:journals/ipm/TaoWWHHC20} applies attention to adaptively weight modalities and neighbors.
-MIG~\cite{hu2024modalitymiggt} applies GNNs with independent receptive fields for different modalities.
+GNNs such as GCN~\cite{DBLP:conf/iclr/KipfW17}, GAT~\cite{DBLP:conf/iclr/VelickovicCCRLB18}, and GraphSAGE~\cite{DBLP:conf/nips/HamiltonYL17} have achieved strong results for node classification by leveraging both node features and graph structure via message passing.
+To handle multimodal graphs, MMGCN~\cite{DBLP:conf/mm/WeiWN0HC19} uses modality-specific GNNs for intra- and inter-modal modeling.
+MGAT~\cite{DBLP:journals/ipm/TaoWWHHC20} applies attention to weight modalities.
+MIG~\cite{hu2024modalitymiggt} applies GNNs with modality-independent receptive fields.